alishway/Close-Format-Nemesis/README.md

 ## Assignment

 There are five major types of assignments involved in this project.
 An introductory quiz to test whether I have downloaded and can manipulate the data.
 An intermediate R markdown report that describes in plain language, plots, and code the exploratory analysis of the course dataset.
-Two natural language processing quizzes, where I apply my predictive odel to real data to check how it is working.
+Two natural language processing quizzes, where I apply my predictive model to real data to check how it is working.
 A Shiny app that takes as input a phrase (multiple words), one clicks submit, and it predicts the next word.
 A 5-slide deck created with R presentations pitching my algorithm and app to my bosses and/or investors.

 ## Code